 Microsoft Delivers Windows 10 19H1 Build 18242.1(rs_prerelease) to Skip Ahead ring

 Microsoft has released Windows 10 build 18242.1000 for “19H1” branch Skip ahead Insiders that focuses on general fixes and improvements.
-As per company the latest 19H1 build 18242.1 brings improvements and refinements to the overall Windows experience Settings app, nearby sharing, Bluetooth, hibernation, and Windows Hello.
-And addresses unexpectedly increased use of battery with certain apps, problems with apps crashes, and a lot more.
+As per the company the latest 19H1 build, 18242.1 brings improvements and refinements to the overall Windows experience Settings app, nearby sharing, Bluetooth, hibernation, and Windows Hello.
+And addresses unexpectedly increased use of a battery with certain apps, problems with apps crashes, and a lot more.
 Also, the company explains itself There are two known issues in this build 18242, including the Task Manager not reporting accurate CPU usage.
 Furthermore, arrows to expand background processes in Task Manager are “blinking constantly and weirdly,”

 There are also changes for Japanese IME users, as Microsoft says it’s experimenting with new changes, though no specifics were provided.